React Native Course 2026

 dependencies, please check React Native

 documentation.
 The following React Native installation instructions are only for MacOS and Node Package Manager.
 If you are using Yarn Package Manager, please use "yarn" instead of "npx".
-To develop a React Native iOS app, you can use the following instructions for Mac:

 After installing Xcode, open Xcode and navigate to Settings > Locations > select the most recent version in the Command Line Tools dropdown.